Posts

 Image

 Jesus is revealed as the Savior of Mankind in his sufferings and self-sacrificial death for others, including his enemies .
-The inability of men to recognize Jesus as the Son of God until after his crucifixion is a central theme of the Gospel of Mark .
-Ironically, the first man to do so is the Roman centurion on duty at his execution.
-His self-identification as the suffering “ Son of Man ” made him unrecognizable to unregenerate men.
-He was the Savior no one expected or wanted .
+The inability of men to recognize Jesus as the Son of God until after his crucifixion is a key theme of the Gospel of Mark .
+Ironically, the first man who did so was the Roman centurion on duty at Christ’s execution.
+The self-identification of Jesus as the suffering “ Son of Man ” made him unrecognizable to unregenerate men.
+He was the Savior no one expected or, frankly, wanted.

 Why do the Nations Rage?